Key takeaways:

 Are CT Scans the Best Choice for Cancer Screening?

-Both MRI and CT scans render dynamic images that help clinicians pinpoint and evaluate suspicious findings.
+Both MRI and CT scans render dynamic images that help clinicians pinpoint and evaluate suspicious findings4,5.
+However, they have different advantages depending on the application.

-CT scans are often preferred for evaluating bone, acute trauma, and bleeding to name a few.
-An MRI can help find abnormalities which healthcare professionals can interpret.
+CT scans are often preferred for evaluating bone, acute trauma, and bleeding, to name a few.
+An MRI can help find abnormalities that healthcare professionals can interpret.
 These can include indications of possible cancers of the uterus, bladder, prostate, and other organs.

-A type of CT scan called an LDCT (low-dose computed tomography) is better at screening for lung cancer in patients who are at high-risk.
-As mentioned, ezra provides an LDCT in it’s ezra Full Body Plus plan whole-body cancer screening packages.
+A type of CT scan called an LDCT (low-dose computed tomography) is better at screening for lung cancer in patients who are at high-risk6.
+As mentioned, Ezra provides an LDCT in its Ezra Full Body Plus plan whole-body cancer screening packages.

-MRIs do not use harmful ionizing radiation and therefore do not pose a cancer risk.
+MRIs do not use harmful ionizing radiation and, therefore do not pose a cancer risk5.
 However, not everyone is a good candidate for MRI screening, including:

 If you fit any of these criteria, let your provider know before the scan.